ringcentral/ringcentral-embeddable/docs/index.md

 # Embed a phone into any webpage with RingCentral Embeddable

 !!! tip "Are you integrating with a CRM?"
     Are you looking to log phone calls, SMS conversations and all other communications into a remote system, like a CRM or proprietary system?
-Check out App Cnnect!
+Check out App Connect!
 Built on top of Embeddable, App Connect makes building a full-featured integration with a CRM much, much easier.

 	[Learn more](https://ringcentral.github.io/rc-unified-crm-extension/){.md-button .md-button--primary}